Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Liability Calculation Criteria

-- If the amount of overtime leave accrued during the current year is greater than the fiscal year-end balance, then the current liability is equal to the fiscal year-end balance.
+- If the amount of overtime leave accrued during the current reporting period is greater than the fiscal year-end balance, the current liability is equal to the fiscal year-end balance.
 The noncurrent is the fiscal year-end balance minus the current liability.

-- If the amount of overtime leave accrued during the current year is less than the fiscal year-end balance, then the current liability is equal to the leave accrued during the year.
+- If the amount of overtime leave accrued during the current reporting period is less than the fiscal year-end balance, the current liability is equal to the leave accrued during the year.
 The noncurrent liability is the fiscal year-end balance minus the current liability.

 Liability Calculation Examples: